nklose/Steganography/README.md

 On Windows, simply open `Steganography.exe` to use the software.

 To run the program through Python on Windows or another platform, you will need to install the software's dependencies separately.
-See the Required Packages section for more info on this.
+See the *Required Packages* section for more info on this.
+Once you have the dependencies installed, you can run the GUI version with `python steganography.py` or the command-line version with `python steganography-nogui.py`.

 ### Interface
 ![Main interface for the software](https://raw.githubusercontent.com/nklose/Steganography/master/screenshot.png)